Starwarsfan2099/starwarsfan2099.github.io/_posts/2021-02-23-millionaire-calculator.md

 | 8 |2 7|4 6|6 5|8 4|0 4|2 3|4 2|6 1|8 0|
 | 9 |1 8|2 7|3 6|4 5|5 4|6 3|7 2|8 1|9 0|

 The columns are each slider input in one column of the input.
-Each digit in the table corresponds to the "steps" milled in the piece.
+Each digit in the table corresponds to the "steps" milled into the piece.
 Each slider moves a gear up or down along a shaft that connects to the register.

 {:refdef: style="text-align: center;"}
 ![Input Gear](https://starwarsfan2099.github.io/public/2021-02-23/input2.jpg){:.shadow}